T of C

 Taiyin Daquanji: various editions

-See the Comment on the different editions: the original of this chapter is in the Taiyin Daquanji reprinted in QQJC Vol. I, pp. 79 - 93.
+See the Comment on the different editions: this site generally follows the copy of the original version of Folio Four as printed in the Taiyin Daquanji as reprinted in QQJC Vol. I, pp. 79 - 93.
 It is nearly identical to the same passages as reprinted in QFTGYY, pp. 85 - 107 (the original of which had a number of pages missing, so these missing pages are copied from Taiyin Daquanji); the latter divided this folio in two; it also has punctuation (perhaps added by TKW).

 (Return)